International Shipping

 Overview

-Urgent action is still needed as the sector shows no signs of peaking emissions, let alone decarbonising entirely.
-New historical emissions data reveal that the COVID pandemic had a limited impact, and after a slight dip in emissions in 2020, CO2 emissions began rising again in 2021, and without further policy action, they are likely to continue to do so right through to 2050.
+Emission projections following current policies will see shipping carbon emissions continue to rise by up to 4% from the baseline 2008 levels.
+Urgent action is required as the sector shows no signs of peaking emissions, let alone decarbonising entirely.
+Historical emissions data reveal that the COVID-19 pandemic had a temporary impact on shipping emissions, which began rising again in 2021.
+Without further action, emissions from international shipping are likely to continue to rising through 2050.

 Carbon intensity target